Mixed Hodge structures and Siegel operators: Vanishing of Hodge numbers I

+When the algebraic group $\mathbb{G}$ is ${\Q}$-simple, $r$ is equal to the ${\Q}$-rank of $\mathbb{G}$.
+We have a flag $F_1\succ F_2 \succ \cdots \succ F_r$ of reference cusps of ${\D}$ of length $r$ such that every cusp of ${\D}$ is equivalent to one of $F_{i}$ under the action of $\mathbb{G}({\Q})$ (\cite{BB} Theorem 3.8).
+Then $n(i)=\dim U(F_{i})$, and we call the index $i$ the \textit{corank} of $F_{i}$.
 On the other hand, when $\mathbb{G}$ is not ${\Q}$-simple, cusps of ${\D}$ are product of cusps of some factors of ${\D}$ with the remaining factors.
-Then we should consider a kind of tree of reference cusps, rather than a single flag.
-Thus $r$ is no longer equal to the ${\Q}$-rank of $\mathbb{G}$ in general, and there can be two non-equivalent cusps $F$, $F'$ with $\dim U(F)=\dim U(F')$.
+So we have a tree of reference cusps, rather than a single flag.
+Then $r$ is no longer equal to the ${\Q}$-rank of $\mathbb{G}$ in general, and there can be two non-equivalent cusps $F$, $F'$ with $\dim U(F)=\dim U(F')$.
 In this case, the terminology ``corank'' would be no longer appropriate.
-The sequence \eqref{eqn: n(i)} is a rather artificial singlification of a suitable tree of reference cusps.
-Nevertheless it is useful for studying the mixed Hodge structures of $X$.
+Nevertheless \eqref{eqn: n(i)} is useful for studying the mixed Hodge structures of $X$.